 LaBella’s Athletic Field Lighting Recognized by Illuminating Engineering Society

 LaBella Associates was presented with the Harley Hill Excellence in Lighting Award for the Exterior Category by the Illuminating Engineering Society (IES) of Rochester for the second year in a row!
-This year we were honored for the sports lighting design at the new athletic field at Thornell Farm Park in the Town of Pittsford, NY.
+This year we were honored for the sports lighting design at the new athletic field at Thornell Farm Park in the Town of Pittsford, New York.

 The IES award recognized LaBella’s work at Thornell Farm Park.
 A new synthetic turf field with pedestrian and athletic field lighting was installed.
 Three new natural grass fields with drainage and irrigation were also constructed.
 All of the fields will be used for soccer and lacrosse competition.
-To bring the site together create a flexible space, walkways along and between the fields as well as a new pavilion were also constructed.
+To bring the site together and create a flexible space, walkways along and between the fields as well as a new pavilion were also constructed.
 The project also included upgrades to the parking, restrooms and concessions building.
 Soccer players got to play their first game on the synthetic turf field this past summer.
 The grass fields will be ready for action in 2017.

-New exterior lighting was required for parking lots, pathways and the athletic surfaces.
+New exterior lighting was required for parking lots, pathways, and the athletic surfaces.
 Site lighting included light bollards for walkway lighting.
 The parking lot used new LED light poles and the sports fields used metal halide lamps in sports flood lights by MUSCO.

 Another challenge in developing athletic lighting is controlling spill light and glare.
 Spill light is when the light “spills” beyond the footprint of what is intended to be illuminated.
 It’s undesirable to neighboring properties.
 Glare is a consideration for both spectators and athletes – each need to be able to see the ball in the air.
 Both spill light and glare can be addressed by raising the height of the light fixtures.
 Forty foot poles were utilized at the tennis courts and 80 foot poles were utilized at the soccer/lacrosse field.
 The luminaires also have an optical assembly of internal louvers and external baffles to help minimize spill light and glare.